-Contact your primary care clinic to confirm your pregnancy status and discuss obstetrics (OB) care options with your Primary Care Provider or Nurse.
-Following your positive pregnancy test results, your Primacy Care Team will enter a referral and direct you to the Tricare Service Center (TSC) to schedule your first prenatal appointment.
+Contact your Primary Care clinic to confirm your pregnancy status and discuss obstetrics (OB) care options with your Primary Care Provider or Nurse.
+Following your positive pregnancy test results, your Primary Care Team will enter a referral and direct you to the TRICARE Service Center (TSC) to schedule your first prenatal appointment.

-The TSC will call you within 1-2 business days to ask if you have a Host Nation OB provider preference.
+You will need to call the TSC within 1-2 business days where you will be asked if you have a Host Nation OB provider preference.
 If you do not have a preference, your TSC staff will pick an OB doctor from the preferred network provider list.
-The TSC will request authorization from our Tricare Managed Contractor, International SOS (ISOS).
+The TSC will request authorization from our TRICARE Managed Contractor, International SOS (ISOS).
 ISOS will communicate with your Host Nation OB provider and assist with arranging your first appointment.
 This process typically takes 1-2 weeks.

 It is critical to start your prenatal care as soon as possible.
 As a general rule, your host nation OB provider will meet ALL of your OB related health care needs up to six weeks postpartum, to include your postpartum visit.
-If you are not sure when you are required to have an additional referral or authorization during your OB care, do not hesitate to contact the 24-hour International SOS (ISOS) hotline at 0800-1818505.
-If possible, please bring paper copies of your records with you to the LRMC Correspondence office to be translated and uploaded into your medical record.
+If you are not sure when you are required to have an additional referral or authorization during your OB care, do not hesitate to contact the 24-hour International SOS (ISOS) European hotline at 0800-589-1599.
+If possible, please bring paper copies of your records with you to the TSC office to be translated and uploaded into your medical record.

 When you go to visit your Host Nation provider, you will need a hard copy of your ISOS authorization at the time of your first visit.
 These facilities may refuse to see you without this paperwork.
-The Tricare Service Center will notify you if additional forms are needed prior to your appointment.
+The TRICARE Service Center will notify you if additional forms are needed prior to your appointment.

-Note: TriCare Prime Enrollees require a separate TRICARE referral and ISOS authorization for the delivery & in-patient admission if childbirth-related care is provided at a different hospital or treatment facility than the prenatal care.
+Note: TRICARE Prime Enrollees require a separate TRICARE referral and ISOS authorization for the delivery & in-patient admission if childbirth-related care is provided at a different hospital or treatment facility than the prenatal care.